Qi Chen

 Courses

-- GEOG 370: UAV and Aerial Photography
+- GEO 370: UAV and Aerial Photography

-- GEOG 388: Introduction to GIS
+- GEO 388: Introduction to GIS

-- GEOG 470: Remote Sensing
+- GEO 470: Remote Sensing

-- GEOG 489: Applied Geographical Information Systems
+- GEO 489: Applied Geographical Information Systems

-- GEOG 762: Research Seminar: Remote Sensing
+- GEO 762: Research Seminar: Remote Sensing

 Research